Analytify/wp-analytify/readme.txt

 == Changelog ==

+= 1.0.5 - 2015-04-06 =
+* Bug fix: Headers modify error on some hosts for some users.
+* New feature: Campaign Analytics menu option added.
+Teaser for Free users that Campaign tracking will look like the attached screenshot.

 = 1.0.4 - 2015-03-26 =
 * Bug fix: Avg Time on Page under the post/pages stats was showing AvgSessionDuration.
 So, It should be AvgTimeOnPage.
 * Bug fix: Avg Time on Site in Dashboard stats was showing AvgSessionDuration.
 So, It should be AvgTimeOnPage.